jsyang/edu/readme.md

         - Use the screenshot file as input and set paper size accordingly
     - PDF file of all the image tiles is downloaded
     - Print out the PDF and physically crop and stitch the tiles together

+### Addition table

+This tool generates an addition table that the student can use to look up the sum of two numbers, both within the range [0, 10].
+Use it to teach "number facts" for memorization.
+Like the Numbergrid tool, you can use posterazor to print this chart.